enigma-io/boundless/UITable/README.md

-__keydown__ `[Enter]` | table cell | call `onCellInteract` with the row object reference and cell property name __keydown__ `[Up, Down]` | table cell | move focus and apply `active` class to row __drag__ | column header cell resize handle | recalculate column width with end X value & apply new sizing __doubleClick__ | column header cell resize handle | automatically resize the column cells to fit the longest rendered content
-__resize__ | window | recompute scrollbar sizing; if the height of the table changes, rebuild it
+__keydown__ `[Enter]` | table cell | call `onCellInteract` with the row object reference and cell property name __keydown__ `[Up, Down]` | table cell | move focus and apply `active` class to row __drag__ | column header cell resize handle | recalculate column width with end X value & apply new sizing __dblclick__ | column header cell resize handle | automatically resize the column cells to fit the longest rendered content __resize__ | window | recompute scrollbar sizing; if the height of the table changes, rebuild it

 ---